rikkeuldbaek/DadJokeGenerator_LA_FP/README.md

 <br>

 Nonetheless, the finetuned GPT-2 model did actually create one new original "What do you call"-dad joke.
-Using a little google search, I was not able to find a similar joke, hence I consider the following joke a new original dad joke:
+When performing a little google search, I was not able to find a similar joke, hence I consider the following joke a new original dad joke:

 <br>